Chaotic Delone sets: Introduction

 \section{Introduction}

 This paper is concerned with the relation between chaos theory and the dynamics of Delone sets.
 Introduced by Delone in the context of mathematical crystallography, Delone sets have been studied also from the viewpoints of arithmetics, topology and foliated spaces.
-Let us recall the definition of a Delone set. \begin{defn} Let $\epsilon,\delta >0$.
-A subset $S$ of a metric space $X$ is $(\epsilon,\delta)$-\emph{Delone} if, \begin{enumerate} \item for every $x\in X$, there is some $y\in S$ with $d(x,y)\leq \epsilon$ ($S$ is $\epsilon$-\emph{relatively dense}), and \item we have $d(x,y)\geq \delta$ for every $x,y\in S$, $x\neq y$ ($S$ is $\delta$-\emph{separated}). \end{enumerate} \end{defn}
+Let us recall the definition of a Delone set and some associated constructions; the reader may consult standard references such as \cite{aperiodic-order-1, Math-long-range-aperiodic-order} for further details about these ideas.